 The insurance evidenced by this certificate provides disability income insurance only.
-It does NOT provide basic hospital, basic medical or major medical insurance as defined by the New York State Insurance Department.
+It does NOT provide basic hospital, basic medical or major medical insurance as defined by the New York State Department of Financial Services.

 EXCLUSIONS

 What disabilities are not covered under your plan: See page LTD-BEN-7